Flowing with the Temporal Renormalisation Group: Integrated flow for the propagator

 where $\lambda_4$ is the initial (classical) coupling of the $\phi^4$\nobreakdash-theory.
 In \eq{eq:box}, the dots stand for other diagrams as well as vertex corrections to the fish diagrams.
 The latter diagrams are evidently local.
 Inserting \eq{eq:box} in the second line in \eq{eq:tadpoleNot0}, we get flow contributions from the first two explicit terms in \eq{eq:box}.

-The term directly proportional to $\deltac(x^0-y^0)$ does not lead to products of distributions that have to be regularised.
-Hence, the $*$\nobreakdash-product reduces to the ordinary product and this contribution cancels in the second line of \eqref{eq:tadpoleNot0}.
-In perturbation theory, this term potentially contributes to the 'double tadpole', schematically given by $ \delta(x-y) G_{\textrm{cl},xz_1}^2 G_{\textrm{cl},z_1 z_1}$, where an integral over $z_1$ is implied.
+The term directly proportional to $\deltac(x^0-y^0)$ leads to $2 \lim_{r\to 0} \theta_r(\tau -x^0) \delta_r(\tau -x^0) = \delta(\tau -x^0)$.
+Hence, this contribution cancels in the second line of \eqref{eq:tadpoleNot0}.
+In perturbation theory, this term potentially contributes to the 'double tadpole', schematically given by $ \deltac(x-y) G_{\textrm{cl},xz_1}^2 G_{\textrm{cl},z_1 z_1}$, where an integral over $z_1$ is implied.
 Here, $G_\textrm{cl}$ is the classical propagator.
 However, in our approach this term is contained completely in the first term in \eq{eq:tadpoleNot0}.
 This is easily seen within a perturbative expansion of the propagator.
 It also follows directly from topological considerations of the diagrams in the gap equation: the first term in \eqref{eq:tadpoleNot0} is a diagram in the gap equation and the other diagrams do not generate the 'double tadpole' topology.

 For the other terms, the $*$-product has to be evaluated.
 Thus, we have to consider the dependence on $\tau$.
 Each of the propagators $G(x,y)$ has to be multiplied with ${\theta_r(\tau - x^0) \theta_r(\tau - y^0)}$.
 We can ignore the second $\theta$\nobreakdash-function as we only consider $x^0>y^0$.
 This leads to